The tech world is arguably the most competitive it has ever been.

 During the same keynote, they revealed two processors that have been designed specifically for these areas of computing.
 Their neuromorphic processor features a total shakeup in terms of architecture.

-This revolutionary approach features artificial neurons and pathways to mimic the circuits and function of our brain.
+This revolutionary approach features artificial neurons and pathways to mimic the circuits and functions of our brain.
 Krzanich, Intel’s CEO, highlighted that their prototype chip, Loihi, had learned basic object recognition, independently, within a matter of weeks.

 Looking at Intel’s other main prediction for future processors saw Krzanich reveal “Tangle Lake”.
 Their latest quantum computing revelation is a powerful 49 quadbit test chip.
 A quantum bit chip has the ability to hold more information than other chips.